jeon9677/BayesCGLM/README.md

 * Example command statement for generating predictive distribution: _python predictive_dist model_simulation/300 300_

-## simulation.py for generating simulation dataset containing simulated images with four filter images for generating $\Phi$
-* get_model() for BayesCNN.
-* job () for training BayesCGLM by combining $\Phi$ from get_model with covariates.
-* simulation_data_generator function() requires four arguments:  (1) number of simulated images (2) true coefficient of covariates (3) grid size (4) seed number for random data generation.
-* simulation data can generate normal, poisson, and binary responses.
-* Command example for implementing BayesCGLM with 300 Monte Carlo samples by using 5 cores for multiprocessing: python simulation.py 300 5

-### Data
+## 3. Data
+* Because of the huge dataseiz, we stroe extracted Phi $\boldsymbol{\Phi}$ of each application in Data folder.
-## Datasets for malaria incidence (malaria_data folder), resting state fMRI (NKI_data folder), and brain tumor images (braintumor_data folder).
+* For malaria incidence (malaria_data folder), resting state fMRI (NKI_data folder), and brain tumor images (braintumor_data folder) are in seperate folder.

+## 3. Applications
-## In each foler, there is code for processing each dataset for training BayesCGLM
+* In each Data folers, there is code for processing each dataset for training BayesCGLM

-### Applications
-## 00_braintumor_bayescglm_mp.py for training BayesCGLM with braintumor dataset
+* 00_braintumor_bayescglm_mp.py for training BayesCGLM with braintumor dataset **  Example command statement:
-## 00_malaria_bayescglm_mp.py for training BayesCGLM with malaria dataset
+* 00_malaria_bayescglm_mp.py for training BayesCGLM with malaria dataset
-## 00_nki_bayescglm_mp.py for training BayesCGLM with fMRI dataset
+* 00_nki_bayescglm_mp.py for training BayesCGLM with fMRI dataset